premvarijakzhan/Prem_TakeHomeInterviewQuestion/README.md

 This is a Take Home Assignment and it contains the work for the first question and then the additional question as pdf.
+For the first question it will create a file called output and also console.logs in the terminal.
+Can use yarn start.